cs340-24/color_sort/proposal_final.md

 ### Market Context
 Color Sort is a classic puzzle game, and there are a variety of Color Sorting games already available on the Google Play store.
 Unfortunately, most of these contain a gratuitous number of ads.
 Some of the apps that charge a fee for ad-free play will still require adds for certain features such as undoing moves or resetting levels. <br>

 Additionally, many existing color sorting game apps don't allow the user to customize the difficulty level.

 ### Motivation
+Our primary motivation for undertaking this project is to learn mobile app development.  <br>

-Our goal is to build a Color Sort mobile app this is fun to play, easy to use, and offers full functionality with no ads.
+We aim to build a Color Sort mobile app this is fun to play, easy to use, and offers difficulty customization options and full functionality with no ads.<br>

+We believe Color Sort is an ideal beginner app development project, since it is simple enough for implementation to be achievable within two to three months, while also being complex enough to allow us to gain valuable experience with a variety of app development tasks.

 ### Planned Features
 * Ability to reset levels